Sutton High School (Massachusetts)

 Sutton High School is a public high school located in Sutton, Massachusetts.
 The school shares its location with Sutton Middle School on a nearly 64-acre campus.

 History

 According to A History of the Town of Sutton, Massachusetts, written by William Addison Benedict and Hiram Averill Tracy in 1878, Reverend George Anson Willard established Sutton High School in 1835.

 Between 2011 and 2015, major renovations took place to the existing school building by the Boston-based architecture firm Flansburgh Architects.

 The yearbook of Sutton High is known as the Exitus, and is known to have been published as far back as 1938.
-The school's student newspaper is known as The Movement.
+The school's student newspaper is known as Sutton High News.

 Athletics

 Sutton High School athletic teams are known as the Sammies (boys) and Suzies (girls).
-The teams compete in District V of the Massachusetts Interscholastic Athletic Association (MIAA), specifically within the Dual Valley Conference (DVC).
+The teams compete in District 2 of the Massachusetts Interscholastic Athletic Association (MIAA), specifically within the Central Massachusetts Athletic Conference (CMAC).
 Competitors include: Blackstone-Millville Regional High School, Douglas High School, Hopedale Junior Senior High School, Nipmuc Regional High School, and Whitinsville Christian School.
+However, in the past, competition was done in the Dual-Valley Conference (DVC).